GerHobbelt/owl/doc/intro.md

 ## Requirements

 It should be easy to get owl up and running on most somewhat POSIX-compliant systems, such as Linux, any BSD.
+Owl is mainly developed on OpenBSD and Linux.
 You should have #{make} and a working C-compiler installed.
 For example in Debian-based Linux distributions you can use:

    $ sudo apt-get install gcc